Midwexican

 Why You'll Love This Recipe

 • It's simple.
-The ingredients are minimal and the results are simply delicious.
+The ingredients are minimal, and the results are simply delicious.
 Roasted veggies, treated simply - including onions, garlic, and jalapenos.

 • It's a suitable tomatillo substitute.
 Minnesota isn't exactly known for freshly harvested tomatillos.
-However, unripened green tomatoes have a similar tart vibe to them.
+However, unripe green tomatoes have a similar tart vibe to them.
 And I think it makes a unique but also familiar verde-style salsa made with green tomatoes that you'll want to make again and again.

 Ingredients